bumblebee2311/c9-ide/README.md

 ##### And Bingo!
 It would redirect you to Cloud9 interface, providing similar experience as of AWS Cloud9.

+Important:
+<a id="# NOTE Turning non-colorful Terminal to a brilliant colorful cli experience: ">Changing non-colorful tasteless terminal experience to a better colorful cli experience: </a>

 ##### NOTE:
   The terminal login is already as root user.
-  So, to install additional pkgs one doesn't need to use sudo every time, just apt-get install pkg_name
+  So, to install additional pkgs one doesn't need to use sudo every time, just apt-get install pkg_name eg you wish to install python3 and python3-pip, exec "apt-get install python3 python3-pip" in terminal and Bingo! it will do it for u

 ##### Advantages
 1. Provides complete isolated file system as of host computer.